-- There are inadequate governance frameworks and policy guidance to foster resilience; and
+- There are inadequate governance frameworks and policy guidance to foster resilience;

-GRI is organizing and leading external partnerships with the world’s top universities and research centers who share a common commitment to undertaking resilience-related research and education, as well as with national laboratories, public agencies, foundations, corporations, and non-governmental organizations.
+The Global Resilience Institute is organizing and leading external partnerships with the world’s top universities and research centers who share a common commitment to undertaking resilience-related research and education, as well as with national laboratories, public agencies, foundations, corporations, and non-governmental organizations.

 The Global Resilience Institute supports research and educational efforts in seven strategic areas that draw on the latest findings from network science, health sciences, coastal and urban sustainability, engineering, cyber-security and privacy, social and behavioral sciences, public policy, urban affairs, business, law, game design, architecture, and geospatial analysis:

 - Tools and measurement: Research and development of risk-based models, visualization, and simulation tools and measurement methodologies to support urban planning; public policy; community development, public safety, security, and emergency management; and post-disaster recovery and adaptation.

 - Design and engineering: Research on cross-sector design of infrastructure, systems, and networks that prepare for climate change and other disruptive hazards – both man-made and naturally occurring.

 - Governance and incentives: Research on the role of regulations, standards, codes, and market-based incentives such as insurance, reinsurance, and financing that can advance early and widespread adoption of resilience best practices by public, private and non-governmental networked organizations.